15 Amazingly Cool Things To Do In Richmond VA

 Rooms are painted in bold colors, and furnishings are Crate and Barrel modern, handcrafted by local Virginia artisans.
 Comfortable, clean beds are encased in white duvet and sheets.

 Bathrooms are design-forward with marble tile floors, white subway tile showers, and plenty of light.
-Rooms and Suites from $120-$250 per night.
-Packages with breakfast available.
+Check website for room rates.

 STAY: Boutique Hotels are booming in Richmond